slgrobotics/jetson_nano_b01/README.md

 docker stop duckpack; docker rm duckpack
 ```

-If the container is running in the background after the reboot, you must manually re-connect to see the output or type commands:
+If the container is running in the background after the reboot (`docker run -d`), you must manually re-connect to see the output or type commands:
 ```
 docker attach duckpack
 ```